-Starting early 2018 have hosted more than ten “Seeds Impact Lunches: Connecting dots” gathering people doing good things in Ōtautahi Christchurch together every two months or so.
-Click the link below to register if you would like to attend the next one in September 2019.
+Starting early 2018 have hosted and curated more than ten “Seeds Impact Lunches: Connecting dots” gathering people doing good things in Ōtautahi Christchurch together every two months or so.
+Click the link below to register if you would like to attend the next one.